Codecademy/docs/content/javascript/concepts/loops/loops.md

 ---
 Title: 'Loops'
 Description: 'A loop is a programming tool that is used to repeat a set of instructions.
-Iterate is a generic term that means “to repeat” in the context of loops.
-A loop will continue to iterate until a specified condition, commonly known as a stopping condition, is met.'
+Iterate is a generic term that means “to repeat” until a specified condition is met.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'